-A total of 27 downgradient CCR system monitoring wells are in place at the site to monitor the downgradient groundwater conditions of each CCR unit (Table 2).
+A total of 27 downgradient CCR system monitoring wells are in place at the site to monitor the downgradient groundwater conditions of each CCR unit (Table 1-2).
+Downgradient boundary wells assess the groundwater conditions at the boundary of each CCR unit and the remaining downgradient wells evaluate the nature and extent of groundwater conditions associated with each CCR unit.
 Eleven of these monitoring wells are installed in the Lewis Shale.
 The remaining 16 wells are completed in the Pictured Cliffs Sandstone.
 These wells are grouped by respective CCR unit, as described below: